US Secret Service director resigns over Trump rally shooting

 The head of the United States Secret Service is stepping down over the assassination attempt against former President Donald Trump, after days of mounting pressure and criticism for failing to prevent the shooting.

-The Associated Press news agency said Kimberly Cheatle sent an email to staff on Tuesday announcing her plans to step down.
+Kimberly Cheatle sent an email to staff on Tuesday announcing her plans to step down, The Associated Press news agency reported.

 Keep readinglist of 3 items